noahehall/multicloud/analytics.md

   - congestion: occurs when network devices are unable to send the equivalent amount of traffic they receive.
 - response times: measures the time it takes for a server to respond to a data request with application data

-#### network fault monitoring:
+#### network fault monitoring

 - when a system polls registered devices at established intervals to verify if they respond
 - this is the simplest form of network monitoring

 #### network capacity monitoring

-- monitor the users, applications, and other services on your network to see if one or many are draining the network
+- monitor the users, applications, and other services on your network to see if any are draining the network

 #### Application Network Performance Optimization